nikhil15041993/Deploy-a-Multi-node-Elasticsearch-Cluster-with-Docker-Compose/README.md

 docker-compose up

 ```
-he following requirements and recommendations apply when running Elasticsearch in Docker in production.
+:warning: following requirements and recommendations apply when running Elasticsearch in Docker in production.

 Set vm.max_map_count to at least 262144edit
 The vm.max_map_count kernel setting must be set to at least 262144 for production use.